feast-dev/feast/infra/charts/feast/README.md

 ## Chart requirements

-The chart dependencies are bundled in this chart so Feast users do need to run `helm dep update` to update the dependencies.
-It also allows Feast chart maintainers to set reasonable defaults values for the dependencies so end users of Feast are not overwhelmed with the available configuration.
+The chart dependencies are bundled in this chart so Feast users can use them directly.
+It also allows Feast chart maintainers to set reasonable defaults values for the dependencies so end users are not overwhelmed with the available configuration.

 | Name | Version |
 |------|---------|